JonrGull/JonrGull/README.md

 ## Hi, I'm Jon!

-I'm currently spending most of my time volunteering as a fullstack developer for [Mamoru](https://www.mamoru.earth/).
+I'm currently working but I also spend some time volunteering as a fullstack developer for [Mamoru](https://www.mamoru.earth/).
 Please check it out!

 I'm studying to improve my knowledge of TypeScript and React.